Ethan Russell

-Ethan Allen Russell (born November 26, 1945 in Mt.
-Kisco, New York) is an American photographer, author and video director, mostly of musicians.
+Ethan Allen Russell (born November 26, 1945, in Mount Kisco, New York) is an American photographer, author and video director, mostly of musicians.
 He is known as "the only rock photographer to have shot album covers for The Beatles, The Rolling Stones and The Who."

 Family and early life

 The son of Charles Howland Russell and Alice Allen Russell, he is the great-grandson of suffragist Florence Jaffray Harriman and the great-grandson of Episcopal bishop Henry C. Potter.
 He has three siblings.
 His brother Jeremy Borden Russell (1944–2005) was founder and manager of the rock band Blue Cheer.
 Other siblings are Linda Russell Matson, (1947-) and Adam Henry Russell (1953–2009).
 His godfather is Cole Porter.

 His family moved to Manhattan in 1950, then to San Francisco in 1952.
 Russell attended high school at Cate School outside Santa Barbara, California, then the University of California, Davis, where he majored in English and Art.
 He was first introduced and became interested in photography at Davis, but did not work professionally until 1968 when he traveled to England.